 There was an error processing your subscription.

 Brown has long maintained that it was not his choice to leave the Titans.
-The night he was traded, he even took to Twitter to say goodbye to Tennessee while adding "" before deleting the message.
+The night he was traded, he even took to Twitter to say goodbye to Tennessee while adding "THIS WAS NOT MY FAULT" before deleting the message.

 Overall, it sounded like the Titans, Brown's representatives and Brown himself were not on the same page in negotiations.
 This likely won't be the last time Brown chirps at his former team.
 In fact, the Titans and Eagles square off this year on Dec.
 4.